8th Tank Army

 The 8th Tank Army was one of ten Soviet tank armies.
 It was formed from the 52nd Army after the end of World War II.
 It was stationed around the city of Zhytomyr, in the western Ukrainian SSR, part of the Carpathian Military District.
 During the Cold War, the army was involved in the crushing of the Hungarian Revolution of 1956, Operation Whirlwind, and the crushing of the Prague Spring, Operation Danube.
-After the Dissolution of the Soviet Union, 8th Tank Army became the Ukrainian 8th Army Corps.
+After the Dissolution of the Soviet Union, the 8th Tank Army became the Ukrainian 8th Army Corps.

 History

 The 8th Mechanised Army was initially formed on 12 June 1946 with its headquarters at Zhytomyr in the Carpathian Military District, under the command of Nikolay Pukhov.
 The army was formed from the headquarters of the 52nd Army.
 It initially comprised the 18th, 23rd and 31st Tank Divisions (the former 18th Tank Corps, 23rd Tank Corps, 31st Tank Corps) and the 11th Guards and 32nd Guards Mechanised Divisions.
 The army also included the 28th Anti-Aircraft Artillery Division, 12th Light Artillery Brigade, 45th Separate Tank Training Regiment, 9th Separate Motorcycle Regiment, 329th Separate Guards Mortar Regiment, 4th Separate Pontoon Bridge Regiment, and the 60th Separate Communications Regiment.
 Several units of the army used the T-44, the successor of the T-34.On 30 April 1947 the 18th Tank Division, 28th Anti-Aircraft Artillery Division, 12th Light Artillery Brigade, 329th Separate Guards Mortar Regiment and the 4th Separate Pontoon Bridge Regiment were disbanded.
 The 45th Tank Training Regiment moved to Turkestan, becoming part of the 344th Rifle Division.
 The 9th Motorcycle Regiment became the 200th Motorcycle Battalion.